mwalmsley/gz-jwst/README.md

 3. Kameswara's SEP script to make catalogs
 4. David's cutout script to extract single-band cutouts from the mosaics
 5. Hayley's colouring to make images (probably with tweaks)

+The most likely first surveys, selected simply by size, are
+- CEERS (including public data release v0.6, 200arcmin2)
+- JADES (190arcmin2, possibly including GOODS-N as well as GOODS-N if it's on MAST yet)
+- COSMOS-WEB (77arcmin2 now but 900arcmin2 from August)
+And possibly PASSAGES, but it may only have one band.